sswietoniowski/learning-devops/pluralsight/04_developing_dotnet_core_5_apps_with_docker/README.md

 - alias build as publish and run dotnet publish,
 - copy publish files into final image with just the runtime on it.

+Great if the above process is automated, so we can build and push images to a registry automatically (for example with the help of GitHub Actions).

 ## Simplify Complex Solutions with Docker Compose

 Docker Compose: